-Criteria Exceeds Standards (90- 100%) Meets Standards (80- 89%) Needs Improvement (<79%) Participation Excellent attitude and involvement in all class activities -Shares comments and listens to othersIs always prepared with reading and assigned questions -Good of involvement in class activities. -Engaged and comments shared -is prepared most of the time with reading and assigned work. -Poor attitude toward classwork, projects and class discussions -No comments or thoughts offered during discussions.

-Attendance Arrived on-time; attended entire class.
+Criteria Exceeds Standards (90-100%) Meets Standards (80- 89%) Needs Improvement (<79%) Participation Excellent attitude and involvement in all class activities -Shares comments and listens to othersIs always prepared with reading -Good of involvement in class activitiesEngaged and comments shared -is mostly prepared with reading -Poor attitude toward classwork, projects and class discussions -No comments or thoughts offered during discussions.
+Davis Advantage -Davis Advantage assignments completed prior to class with passing score -Davis Advantage Assignments completed prior to class but below passing -Davis Advantage Assignments not completed prior to class Attendance Arrived on-time; attended entire class.
 Returns from class breaks at designated time.
 Arrived < 15 minutes late or leaves <15 minutes early.
 Returns from class breaks at designated times.
 Unexcused absence; >15 minutes late or leaves >15 minutes early.
-Leaves class for extended periods of time designated times. of time
+Leaves class for extended periods of time